brucefan1983/GPUMD/doc/installation.rst

    .. tab:: CMake (pre-release)

-      To compile the ``gnep`` executable, configure with CMake as described in :ref:`Compilation` above, then run:
+      To compile the ``gnep`` executable, configure with CMake as described in the :ref:`compilation` section above, then run:

       .. code-block:: bash